jmaitrehenry/jmaitrehenry.github.io/_drafts/how-to-configure-a-jenkins-slave-to-auto-connect-to-jenkins-master-on-start.md

 ---
 layout: post
 title: How to configure a Jenkins slave to auto connect to Jenkins master on start
+date: 2016-08-04 22:33:29.000000000 -05:00
 ---

 ## Context
+At [PetalMD](https://petalmd.com) we build cloud applications for Healthcare professionals.
+We have a backend running Ruby on Rails (API / admin app) and front-end apps in pure Javascript.
+All applications have unit/end-to-end tests and can be deployed as needed, typically several times a day.

+The purpose of the article is to give a quick overview of how

 ## Requirements
 - When Jenkins doesn't have enough workers for running pending jobs, it need to increase the number of slaves.